OleksiyRudenko/gd-linkman/dist-env/README.md

 APP_DOC_TOS = APP_ROOT/#!/tos/

 APP_DESCR_SHORT =
-            Helps managing links to files and native Google documents stored on Google Drive.
+            Improves experience with shared links to files and native Google documents stored on Google Drive.

 APP_DESCR_LONG =
             Native sharing of files from Google Drive offers opening native Google documents or preview mode for other types of files.
             This tool integrates with Google Drive and offers:
              * convert-and-download direct links for native Google documents
-             * direct download links for other types of files The tool doesn't take files content.
+             * direct download links for other types of files [* create and manage short links
+             * instant stats on shared links access] The tool doesn't fetch files contents.

 ICO_URL     = APP_ROOT + [dimensions.ext]
               - any image filename with dimensions specified